 For two weeks now, I’ve been working hard on “Green Dolphin Street”, “Take The A Train” and a couple other songs best sung by Ella Fitzgerald.
 Geese in the currents overhead, I think about her.
 Baby Ella born to a laundry girl and the shipyard boyfriend – the gene donor didn’t stay long.
 She said once in an interview “… I never met him.”.
 Moving from Newport News, Virginia to New York, Ella, her Momma and the current boyfriend settled in.
 Life seems to have gone well for the family; a sister born, attending both school and church.

 Then things got hard.
 An auto accident took the life of Ella’s mother.
 Just after she died, her boyfriend treated Ella wrong.
 Ella was a young teen.
 Time passed.
 An auntie finally came for Ella, moved her in with her family, but it was too late, Ella’s life had already begun the backward slide.
 Failing grades, she skipped school and roamed about in the shadows of New York, dancing the streets of Harlem for a penny.
 Ella was caught for truancy and placed in a reform school.
 The reformatory was a horrible place.
 The girls there were beat by male guards.
 When she couldn’t take it anymore, she found a way to run.
 For some time she lived homeless on the streets of New York.
-No year is better for living on the streets than another, except for depression years – and that’s when she was homeless.
-Did all kinds of odd jobs… slept wherever she could.
+No year is better for living on the streets than another, except maybe for the years during The Depression – when she was homeless.
+She survived somehow, did all kinds of odd jobs… slept wherever she could.

 Circumstances can’t remove a core blueprint.
 I wonder how she kept mind lies from stripping from us six decades of herself?
-What prevented her from believing lies in her head that she is a nobody, that she has no business singing for people at an amature hour.
+What prevented her from believing lies in her head that whispered she’s a nobody, that she’s got no business singing for people at an amature hour.
 A brave moment.
 A strong moment.
 A moment of taking to the skies, doing what she was made for, just being.
 She let her unique internal grid be her true north.

 Frank Rich of the New York Times wrote just after Ella’s death “Here was a black woman popularizing urban songs often written by immigrant Jews to a national audience of predominantly white Christians.”
 Some things have changed in our world since that day.
 Some things have stayed the same.
 There are still homeless overlooked, rarely given a chance to be.
 Children are still being orphaned, beat, molested.
-Some still see themselves as better than others.
+Some still treat others as beneath themselves.
 At the same time, society has attempted to make laws and movies and music, poems and books for teaching us to accept others different from ourselves.
 Ella didn’t set out to change the world.
 She set out to be, despite what she lacked.
-Every time a person does that, they change the world.
+Every time a person does that, the world changes.

 Ella, lately you come with me when I walk under autumn skies.
 I watch the Canadian Geese above me.
 Your songs, they soak into my bones.
 I think about the beauty of each human being.